-In light of the setback in efforts to commercialize our Zalviso product and certain departures at the executive level, our Board of Directors, in consultation with the Compensation Committee, adopted two supplemental, broad-based cash bonus plans intended to promote retention efforts and focus our employees on continued pursuit of FDA regulatory approval of Zalviso:
+In light of the setback in efforts to commercialize our Zalviso product and certain departures at the executive level, our Board of Directors, in consultation with the Compensation Committee, adopted the following supplemental, broad-based cash bonus plans intended to promote retention efforts and focus our employees, including our named executive officers, on continued pursuit of FDA regulatory approval of Zalviso:

-- In September 2014 we approved a supplemental cash bonus plan whereby we would pay a cash bonus to each current employee equal to 20% of his or her 2014 target annual bonus if AcelRx resubmitted a new drug application to the FDA covering the Zalviso device on or before March 31, 2015, subject to continued employment with us through the FDA submission date.
-No application has been filed, and therefore such bonus plan has terminated without payment of any bonuses. - In December 2014, we approved a separate supplemental cash bonus plan that is tied to FDA approval of the Zalviso device.
-Under this plan, a cash bonus equal to 70% of an employee's 2014 target annual bonus (but calculated in reference to the employee's then-current base salary) is payable upon receipt of FDA approval of a new drug application for Zalviso, subject to continued employment with us through the FDA approval date.
-All employees of AcelRx as of December 1, 2014, including our named executive officers, are eligible to participate in this supplemental cash bonus plan.
+- In September 2014, we approved a supplemental cash bonus plan whereby we would pay a cash bonus to each current employee equal to 20% of his or her 2014 target annual bonus if AcelRx resubmitted a new drug application to the FDA covering the Zalviso device on or before March 31, 2015, subject to continued employment with us through the FDA submission date.
+No application has been filed, and therefore such bonus plan has terminated without payment of any bonuses. - In December 2014, we approved a separate supplemental cash bonus plan tied to FDA approval of the Zalviso device, or the Approval Plan.
+Under the Approval Plan, a cash bonus equal to 70% of an employee's 2014 target annual bonus (but calculated in reference to the employee's then-current base salary) would be payable upon receipt of FDA approval of a new drug application for Zalviso, subject to continued employment with us through the FDA approval date.
+All employees of AcelRx as of December 1, 2014, including our named executive officers, were eligible to participate in this supplemental cash bonus plan.
+The Supplemental Plan described below replaced in its entirety the Approval Plan. - In April 2015, the Board approved the Supplemental Plan with potential cash payments based on two specific objectives, each of which were to be completed by December 31, 2015.
+The Supplemental Plan provided that all employees, including the Company's named executive officers (except the interim Chief Executive Officer), employed as of May 1, 2015, and through the date on which the Board of Directors agrees that the specific Supplemental Plan objective has been achieved, are eligible to participate.
+Under the first Supplemental Plan objective, if the Company prepared for and requested a meeting with the FDA, met with the FDA (unless rejected), defined a path forward to approval of Zalviso and communicated those plans internally and externally, a bonus payment equivalent to 20% of the target annual bonus under the 2015 Cash Bonus Plan would be payable to all eligible employees.
+The first objective was determined to have been met by the Board and was paid on September 18, 2015.
+For the second objective, if the Company finalized supply chain and was ready to release commercial product for Grünenthal that could be released per a binding order, a payment equivalent to 20% of the target annual bonus under the 2015 Cash Bonus Plan would be payable to all eligible employees.
+The second objective was determined to have been met by the Board and was paid on January 25, 2016.
+The amounts that were paid to each of our named executive officers pursuant to the satisfaction of each of these objectives are described in the Summary Compensation Table and related footnotes.